osiam/addon-self-administration/docs/README.md

-# Welcome to the addon-self-administration wiki for the LTS version 1.0!

 The add-on self administration is not ready to be deployed and used as a single project.
 If you like to use the self administration anyway, please use a earlier version integrated as the registration module in the OSIAM server.
 The needed information can be found at https://github.com/osiam/server/wiki/OSIAM-Registration-Module-until-version-0.17.1

-This add-on for the [OSIAM server](https://github.com/osiam/server/wiki) contains the three administration mechanisms mentioned [below](#the-three-self-administration-mechanisms).
+This add-on for the [OSIAM server](https://github.com/osiam/server/wiki) contains the self administration mechanisms mentioned [below](#the-self-administration-mechanisms).

 # First steps